MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-policies.md

 - Decide proactively whether to retain content, delete content, or both - retain and then delete the content.

-- Apply a single policy to the entire organization or just specific locations or users.
+- Apply a single policy to the entire organization or specific locations or users.

-- Apply a policy to all content or just content meeting certain conditions, such as content containing specific keywords or [specific types of sensitive information](what-the-sensitive-information-types-look-for.md).
+- Apply a policy to all content or content meeting certain conditions, such as content containing specific keywords or [specific types of sensitive information](what-the-sensitive-information-types-look-for.md).

 When content is subject to a retention policy, people can continue to edit and work with the content as if nothing's changed because the content is retained in place, in its original location.
 But if someone edits or deletes content that's subject to the policy, a copy is saved to a secure location where it's retained while the policy is in effect.

 Finally, some organizations might need to comply with regulations such as Securities and Exchange Commission (SEC) Rule 17a-4, which requires that after a retention policy is turned on, it cannot be turned off or made less restrictive.
 To meet this requirement, you can use Preservation Lock.
-After a policy's been locked, no one—including the administrator—can turn off the policy or make it less restrictive.
+After a policy's been locked, no one (including an administrator) can turn off the policy or make it less restrictive.

 You create and manage retention policies on the: